Gastroenteritis and food poisoning are a public health concern

-Cases of acute gastroenteritis caused by Norovirus are increasing in elderly care facilities like rest homes in New Zealand.
+Cases of acute gastroenteritis caused by Norovirus are increasing in care facilities like rest homes in New Zealand.
 These institutional outbreaks are concerning since the illness can quickly spread and the residents/patients are at greater risk of being seriously affected.
-Community and Public Health staff are committed to assisting rest homes deal with these infectious diseases when they happen and providing guidance to limit their impact on both staff and residents.
+Community and Public Health staff are committed to assisting care facilities deal with these infectious diseases when they happen and providing guidance to limit their impact on both staff and residents.

 If a rest home suddenly experiences an increase in diarrhoea or vomiting, staff need to act quickly by taking the following steps: